ArberTu474/Visit-Dibra-website/src/pages/foods/jufka.md

 summary: ['History of Jufka', 'Brands of Jufka', 'Where to find Jufka in Diber', 'Conclusion']
 ---

-# Unveiling the Delightful Jufka of Diber: A Culinary Journey
+# Unveiling Jufka of Diber: A Culinary Journey

 If you're a food lover seeking to explore the rich flavors of Albania, a visit to Diber should be on your radar.
 Nestled in the scenic landscapes of this region lies a culinary gem known as Jufka.
 Join us on a delectable journey as we uncover the history, brands, and where to find this beloved Albanian specialty in Diber.